Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Model

-\paragraph{Data level} The first term, $\beta^T \bar{X}_t$, is a linear combination of the climate model means at time $t$, $\bar{X}_t = (\bar{X}_{t, 1},...,\bar{X}_{t, m})$.
-The coefficients $\beta = (\beta_1,...,\beta_m)$ are estimated with simple linear regression of $\bar{X}_t$ against the reanalysis means $\bar{Y}_t$.
-The term $\beta^T \bar{X}_t$ is intended to keep the predictions of $f(X_t, p)$ relatively calibrated towards the ensemble spatial mean.
-The second term, $f(X_t, p)$, is the $p$'th output of the unknown function $f$ applied to the model ensemble $X_t$.
-The function $f$ is how we transform model ensembles into reanalysis fields after accounting for the trend.
-This term is nonparametric because we place a prior directly on $f$, rather than parameterizing it.
-Finally, $\epsilon$ represents the residual noise after accounting for the trend $\beta^T \bar{X}_t(p)$ and the neural network prediction $f(X_t, p)$.
+where $y_t(s)$ is $y_t$ at location $s$.
+The first term, $\bar{\vect{x}}_t \boldsymbol{\beta}$, is intended to keep the prediction of $y_t(s)$ calibrated towards the climate model ensemble mean at the same time.
+Here $\bar{\vect{x}}_t = (\bar{x}_{t, 1},...,\bar{x}_{t, m})$ are the spatial means for each of the $m$ climate model outputs comprising $x_t$.The second term, $f_s(x_t)$, describes how we transform the climate model ensemble $x_t$ into a single point on the reanalysis field $y_t(s)$ after accounting for the trend.
+Finally, $\epsilon_{s, t}$ represents the \textit{i.i.d} white noise residual over time and space after accounting for the trend and the Gaussian process prediction.
+The residual variance, $\sigma^2$, is constant based on the assumption that $f_1,...,f_d$ captures all heterogeneous spatial variability in $y_t$.

-\paragraph{Prior level} Both prior distributions have zero mean to ensure all prior mean behavior is contained in the trend term $\beta^T \bar{X}_t(p)$.
-The overall prior covariance, however, is defined by two terms: the NNGP covariance $K_{\theta}$ with parameters $\theta = \{\sigma^2_w, \sigma^2_b\}$ (Section \ref{sec:background}) and the noise variance $\sigma^2$.
-The NNGP covariance $K_{\theta}$ computes the covariance between $X_t, X_s$ for all $t, s \in 1,...,n$.
-The residual variance, $\sigma^2$, is constant based on the assumption that $f$ captures all heterogenous spatial variability.
+We place a Gaussian process prior on each $f_s$, which has mean zero and an NNGP based covariance kernel $K_\theta$, where $\theta=\{\sigma^2_w, \sigma^2_b\}$.
+We define $K_\theta(x_i, x_j) = K^L(x_i, x_j)$, for each pair of climate model ensembles $x_i, x_j$, where $K^L(x_i, x_j)$ is defined in Equation (\ref{eqn:NNGP_fullcov}) assuming ReLU activations.
+We choose an NNGP kernel over simpler parametric kernels because it is a powerful and flexible tool for representing complex dependence patterns in high dimensional space.
+This is particularly relevant in our application because the evaluations $f(x_1),...,f(x_T)$ are based on the very high dimensional climate model ensembles $x_1,...,x_T$, which have an unknown correlation structure.
+The NNGP kernel ensures that our GPR inherits the great power of deep neural networks, while enjoying a significantly reduced computational cost as long as the $T\times T$ covariance matrix inversion is feasible.

+Compared to standard deep learning, the NNGP can be trained with substantially fewer observations due to the structure provided by Gaussian process regression and the fact that we only need to train three parameters, rather than several million.
+We crucially assumed that $K_{\theta}$ is the same for all spatial locations $s \in 1,\dots, d$, i.e. that the parameters are shared so we only need to estimate a single parameter set.
+Therefore, our approach is ideally suited for learning complex functions from high-dimensional vectors (climate field output) to high-dimensional vectors (reanalysis data) with limited training data \citep{arora2019harnessing}.